awsdocs/amazon-aurora-user-guide/doc_source/ams-waits.waitsynch.md

 Use Performance Insights to identify the SQL statements responsible for this wait event\.
 Consider the following strategies:
 + If row locks are a persistent problem, consider rewriting the application to use optimistic locking\.
 + Use multirow statements\.
 + Spread the workload over different database objects\.
-One way to do achieve this is through partitioning\.
+You can do this through partitioning\.
 + Check the value of the `innodb_lock_wait_timeout` parameter\.
 It controls how long transactions wait before generating a timeout error\.

 For a useful overview of troubleshooting using Performance Insights, see the blog post [Analyze Amazon Aurora MySQL Workloads with Performance Insights](https://aws.amazon.com/blogs/database/analyze-amazon-aurora-mysql-workloads-with-performance-insights/)\.